 We work to develop workshops of high quality and on a broad range of topics to enhance continuing education for conservation professionals.
 Workshops may focus on specific materials, specialties, or processes useful to the conservation profession at large; adapt knowledge from allied professions that is pertinent to a general conservation audience; advance the field of conservation; or focus on skills useful to conservators as a refresher course.

 Any individual, organization, or AIC specialty group or committee may submit a proposal using the online workshop proposal form.
 It is recommended that the FAIC Education Coordinator be contacted during the planning stages.
-Forms submitted by mid-August are prioritized for the following calendar year.
+Forms submitted by the end of August are prioritized for the following calendar year.
 Proposals are reviewed by the Education Coordinator, AIC Board Director of Professional Education and Training, and AIC Education and Training Committee (ETC), with input from specialty group leaders as appropriate.